skooter500/DT228-OOP-2015/README.md

 ## Lab 2

+### Learning Outcomes
+- Practice solving problems using the if statement
+- Practice using AND with an if statement

 ### Part 1

+You can get the position where the mouse is located in Processing using the built in variables mouseX and mouseY.
+Try printing these to the console in the draw() methdod to see how these values change as you move your mouse over the Processing window.

 Make a rollover button in Processing.
 The button should be centred on the window and take up 30% of the width and height of the window.
 When you roll the mouse over the button, it should change colour from grey to blue:
 Advanced!
 Make the button into a toggle (click on/click off) button.
 The button should go red when it is toggled on.
 In order to do this, you need to make use of the following method in your sketch: